vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/README.md

 *Allocation* | :heavy_check_mark: | [Code](https://vincenzopalazzo.github.io/Competitive-Programming-and-Contests-VP-Solution/Appendix/google_kikstart/roundA_2020_Allocation) |
 *Plates* | :construction: | [Code](https://vincenzopalazzo.github.io/Competitive-Programming-and-Contests-VP-Solution/Appendix/google_kikstart/roundA_2020_Plates) |

-## How build the solutions
+## How to build the solutions

-Each solution contains a complete test unit developed with a Test tools developed adhock as a "Copy and Paste" code, and to build the project to ran the test the following commands are required
+Each solution contains a complete test unit developed with a Test tool developed ad-hock as a "Copy and Paste" code, and to build the project to run the test the following commands are required

 ```bash